News & Events

 •Minimum of 4 hours of career/college counseling.

-•Successful completion of MCT/ROAD courses (up to 3 English classes, Math through Algebra II, How Do I Get There from Here?, Computer Literacy, and Computer Applications).
+•Successful completion of MCCA courses (up to 3 English classes, Math through Algebra II, How Do I Get There from Here?, Computer Literacy, and Computer Applications).

 •Book rental, materials & lab fees.